juliancwirko/meteor-s-id/README.md

 ```
 meteor add juliancwirko:s-id
 ```

-You can configure your routes for each view if you want.
-You can use Iron Router or Flow Router it is up to you because.
-Here you will get only templates and couple of config functions which will alow you to configure your login, register callbacks.
-Templates to use:

-- **sIdLoginView**
-- **sIdRegisterView**
-- **sIdForgotPasswordView**
-- **sIdResetPasswordView**

 ### Full Config (all is optional and here you can overwrite defaults)
 Place it somewhere where it will be accessible by Server and Client